-- 7.584 Social care service providers have expressed reservations about extending the registration of the workforce due to the potential impact on staff recruitment and retention within the context of low pay and high staff turnover103 (McGregor, 2009).
-Consequently, providers have expressed concern that care workers would find it unaffordable and, since local authorities would be unlikely to help providers meet the cost, the cost of registration would have to be borne by service providers. - 7.585 As well as the direct costs of registration, mandatory regulation of the social care workforce has the potential to have indirect costs for social care workers, social care employers, local authorities and service users and their families.
+7.583 Social care service providers have expressed reservations about extending the registration of the workforce due to the potential impact on staff recruitment and retention within the context of low pay and high staff turnover (McGregor, 2009).
+Consequently, providers have expressed concern that care workers would find it unaffordable and, since local authorities would be unlikely to help providers meet the cost, the cost of registration would have to be borne by service providers.

-$^{^{101}}$ The median annual salary for a public and independent sector care worker in August 2013 was £13,632, with a gross hourly salary of £6.80 (Curtis, 2013).
+$^{101}$ The median annual salary for a public and independent sector care worker in August 2013 was £13,632, with a gross hourly salary of £6.80 (Curtis, 2013).